 Is not love the answer?

 A look at Biblical love.
-Agape and agapao love are defined as: "Christian love has God for its primary object, and expresses itself first of all in implicit obedience to His commandments...
+While the Greeks of Jesus' day used several different words, the most common one in the New Testament is agape.
+This type of love is defined as: "Christian love has God for its primary object, and expresses itself first of all in implicit obedience to His commandments...
 Love seeks the welfare of all..."
 (W.E.
 Vine).
 Love is the activator of saving faith.
-Hear Paul: "For in Jesus Christ neither circumcision availeth any thing, nor uncircumcision; but faith which worketh by love" (Gal.
+As the Holy Spirit through Paul wrote: "For in Jesus Christ neither circumcision availeth any thing, nor uncircumcision; but faith which worketh by love" (Gal.
 5: 6).
 Love truly prompts obedience (1 John 5: 3).

 Conclusion.
 We must never use "love" in such a way as to make it exclusive of anything God has required (such as obedience).
 We must also understand what Biblical love actually is.
 Biblical love is the answer!

 A look at Biblical love.
-Agape and agapao love are defined as: "Christian love has God for its primary object, and expresses itself first of all in implicit obedience to His commandments...
+While the Greeks of Jesus' day used several different words, the most common one in the New Testament is agape.
+This type of love is defined as: "Christian love has God for its primary object, and expresses itself first of all in implicit obedience to His commandments...
 Love seeks the welfare of all..."
 (W.E.
 Vine).
 Love is the activator of saving faith.
-Hear Paul: "For in Jesus Christ neither circumcision availeth any thing, nor uncircumcision; but faith which worketh by love" (Gal.
+As the Holy Spirit through Paul wrote: "For in Jesus Christ neither circumcision availeth any thing, nor uncircumcision; but faith which worketh by love" (Gal.
 5: 6).
 Love truly prompts obedience (1 John 5: 3).

 Conclusion.
 We must never use "love" in such a way as to make it exclusive of anything God has required (such as obedience).
 We must also understand what Biblical love actually is.
 Biblical love is the answer!